brianbillman/exif-lens-chooser/README.markdown

 Here is an example of the code block for a prime and a zoom lens.
 The only values you should need to change are:

-* the name (to match the value from the AppleScript list)
+* the name (to match the value from the list at top of script)
 * the focal length(s)
 * the aperture(s)
 * the number of F-stops between the maximum and minimum aperture of the lens